 PHC in Hard-to-Reach Areas

-The main activities are (for a duration of six months; 1 Dec 2023 – 31 May 2024):
+The main activities were (for a duration of six months; 1 Dec 2023 – 31 May 2024):

 1. Support delivery of PHC services including reproductive health, MHPSS and non-communicable diseases.